danpaquette/danpaquette.github.io/src/jekyll/_posts/2018-07-01-build-your-brand-first-then-build-your-website.md

 ---
-title: Build Your Brand First, Then Build Your Website
+title: "Build Your Brand First, Then Build Your Website"
-description: Here I'll document new things that I learn or interesting things I find concerning web &amp; digital design, development, best practices, etc.
+description: "Many businesses recognize their website as their single most important marketing tool.
+Well, they're not wrong.
+Without a website, they don't get to participate in the broad range of data-driven, ROI proven digital marketing strategies that their more successful competitors undertake."
 layout: post
 permalink: read/:title/
 cover: /resources/img/posts/build-your-brand-first.jpg